MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/azure-cosmosdb-auth.md

 ## Initiating Login

-The sample application initiates the login process by using Xamarin.Auth to redirect a browser to an identity provider URL, as demonstrated in the following example code:
+The sample application initiates the login process by redirecting a browser to an identity provider URL, as demonstrated in the following example code:

 ```csharp
 var auth = new Xamarin.Auth.WebRedirectAuthenticator(